-The new Armand Nicolet SL5 sporty ladies watch (Ref.
-9613C-AG-G9615B) comes adorned with 33 diamonds and is animated by an automatic movement: a combination, which is not so common in the world of jewelry timepieces for women.
+The sporty Armand Nicolet SL5 (Ref.
+9613C-AG-G9615B) is adorned with 33 diamonds and is animated by an automatic movement: a combination, which is not so common in the world of jewelry timepieces for women.

 Although the SL5 line comprises whole five versions of the watch (with three of them sporting sexy black DLC-treated cases,) the most pleasant for the eye in this new collection is the model with the reference number 9613C-AG-G9615B.